Special Weather Statement issued for Custer, Dewey by NWS - NewsBreak

 Special Weather Statement issued for Custer, Dewey by NWS

-Effective: 2021-08-22 12:00:00 CDT Expires: 2021-08-21 18:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Effective: 2021-08-22 12:00:00 CDT Expires: 2021-08-21 18:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Custer; Dewey A strong thunderstorm will impact portions of northeastern Custer and south central Dewey Counties through 630 PM CDT At 603 PM CDT, Doppler radar was tracking a strong thunderstorm 4 miles west of Thomas, moving north at 15 mph.
-HAZARD...Wind gusts up to 50 mph and nickel size hail.
+Target Area: Custer; Dewey A strong thunderstorm will impact portions of north central Custer and southwestern Dewey Counties through 645 PM CDT At 614 PM CDT, Doppler radar was tracking a strong thunderstorm 9 miles west of Putnam, moving north at 15 mph.
+HAZARD...Wind gusts up to 50 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Thomas.
-MAX HAIL SIZE...0.88 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Locations impacted include Putnam.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0